GoogleChrome/web.dev/src/site/content/en/blog/devices-introduction/index.md

   use external tools like [nRF Connect for Mobile] and built-in browser tools such as the internal page `about://bluetooth-internals` in Chromium-based browsers for that.
 Check out [Reverse-Engineering a Bluetooth Lightbulb] from Uri Shaked.
-Note that HID and serial devices may also be using Bluetooth.
+Note that Bluetooth devices may also speak the HID or serial protocols.

 If wired, check out these APIs in this specific order: